CRASH COURSE CASH FLOW PLANNING

 In COMMITLY: "Plan beats open items".

-The "either-or principle" in the short-term forecast Cash flow planning
+The "either-or principle" for forecasts / in the forecast

-- If a planned value is entered in a category in a month, the outstanding receivables serve as a guide to target achievement.
+If a planned value is stored in a category for a month, the open items serve as a guide to target achievement.

 Open items provide an early indication of the possible achievement of the short-term target Cash flow plan: